cspanda/Integer-Division/README.md

 LightStep Coding Challenge (JavaScript)

-To install dependencies (intern), do an
+To install dependencies, do an
 ```
-npm install.
+npm install
 ```
-Tests are written with chai and intern.
+Tests are written with [chai](http://chaijs.com/api/assert/) and [intern](https://theintern.github.io/).
 To run tests,
 ```
 npm test
 ```